 The middle of Providenciales is 71.7979° West and roughly in line on the map with New York City.
 Therefore it is in the Eastern Time Zone and 5 hours behind GMT (Greenwich Mean Time AKA UTC).
 Daylight saving time adjustments are applied in Spring and Fall.
 In 2020 the clocks go forward on March 8th and Back on November 1st.

 Wintertime is the most popular and so resorts and villas can be booked up.
 That makes it a more expensive time to visit and it’s also busier.
 It tends to be quieter from May to the end of July.
 The quietest time is August to the end of October which is the main hurricane season when there is an increased chance of storms although short-lived in most cases.
 Of course, much is dependent on the weather which is consistently warm and sunny year round so anytime is a great time to be there.
 Learn more about the weather in Turks and Caicos here.
+We also have a comprehensive guide to the best time to visit the Turks and Caicos Islands on this website too.

 Most visitors arrive in Providenciales by air.
 There are 222 flights on 69 different routes from Providenciales International Airport, connecting PLS to 60 different cities in 17 different countries.
 Around 15 airlines run regular services to Providenciales International Airport.
-These include major US airlines like American Airlines, Delta, Jet Blue, Canadian carriers Westjet and Air Canada and British Airways (via Antigua).
+These include major US airlines like American Airlines, United, Delta, Jet Blue, Canadian carriers Westjet and Air Canada and British Airways (via Antigua).
 May local flights between Caribbean destinations also run via Caicos Express and Intercaribbean.

 There are five or six car rental desks right at the airport exit just a few yards from the baggage collection.
 Some of these have cars at the airport parking lot across the road but others have off-site collections and need a shuttle to drive the 4-5 minutes to their lots.
 Learn more about car rental in Turks and Caicos here.

 Fact: there was not a single motorized car in Turks and Caicos until 1964!
 Today however, there is a good network of roads making it easy to get around.
 Many of the roads and streets are well signposted, although some signs may have fallen and not been restored in a hurry.
 The main highway is called Leeward highway and it runs the length of the island from the airport up to the ferry terminal on the far eastern tip of Providenciales.
 One thing to note is that many of the smaller roads have speed bumps which can give your car a pretty good jolt if you fail to notice them in time to slow up.
 Also, there are some pretty deep potholes around which again can be a problem if you hit them at speed.
 Some roads are not paved and these can be tough to negotiate in the smaller rental cars.
-Its best to exercise caution and not over do it here.
+Its best to exercise caution and not overdo it here.

 Since the Islands stared to develop the demographic of visitors has been at the luxury end of the market.
 This has led to a calm and quiet environment with few crowds and lower crime rates than other parts of the Caribbean.
 It has been generally a safe place to visit and the crime rate has been low.
 Unlike other destinations where the tour operators recommend you stay within the resorts, this has never been the case here.
 Some illegal immigration has increased the crime rate in recent years, but it remains a safe place to visit.
 Naturally one should follow sensible guidelines and keep valuables away or hidden on the beach or in vehicles in secluded areas.
 Avoid walking around alone at night where possible.